Introduction to Community Care

 Law Centre (NI) can advise on the alternative options and the potential implications of initiating any legal action prior to the completion of the internal complaints procedure.

-Health & Social Services Councils have been dissolved and have been replaced by a new Patient and Client Council set up to represent the interests of the public in health and social care.
+The Patient and Client Council represents the interests of the public in health and social care.